objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

 .. currentmodule:: bach

 ===========================
-Modeling Feature Importance
+Modeling feature importance
 ===========================

-In this example we will demo how the model hub provides a tool kit for modeling the importance of features on achieving a conversion goal.
+In this example we will demo how the model hub provides a toolkit for modeling the importance of features on achieving a conversion goal.
+The features in this model can be any interactions with your product's content.

 This model is currently in development.
 The draft pr is found `here
 <https://github.com/objectiv/objectiv-analytics/pull/662/>`_.
 This example page is based on the data that